sebinbenjamin/learn-es6-babel-node/readme.md

 # Using es6 imports in Node.js
 Node.js doesn't natively support ES6 imports.
 It uses CommonJS module system.
 However, Babel enables the use of ES6 modules in node.
 Babel basically transpiles all source files to ES5 and CommonJS so that it works natively.

-# Steps to get es6 in node
+# Steps to run es6 in node

 ## Installing babel